geofizx/Streaming-Naive-Bayes/code/Sparse_Grid_Interpolation/README.md

 Xiu (Xiu, 2007) that are useful when solving numerical integration problems in n-dimensional Euclidean spaces with equally and explicitly-weighted points.

-    Stroud - Rules for n-dimensional Gaussian of degree two or three
+    Stroud - Rules for n-dimensional Euclidean spaces of degree two or three (uniform distributions)

-    Xiu - Rules for n-dimensional non-symmetric Euclidean spaces of degree two or three
+    Xiu - Rules for n-dimensional non-symmetric Euclidean spaces of degree two or three (Gaussians)

 I also implement several general sampling algorithms for utility :